European-Unified-ID/EUID-docs/api/v2/sdks/client-side-identity.md

 ## Migration Guide

-This section includes all the information you need to upgrade from an earlier version of the UID2 SDK for JavaScript to the current version, v3.
+This section includes all the information you need to upgrade from an earlier version of the EUID SDK for JavaScript to the current version, v3.
 It includes:

 - [Benefits of Migrating](#benefits-of-migrating)
 - [Required Changes](#required-changes)